 We manufacture plate heat exchanger flow plates, heat transfer plates, cooling plates and liquid cold plates for leading suppliers of cooling and heating systems, photolithography systems, linear motors and more.

-A plate heat exchanger is a device used to transfer heat from one fluid, gas or liquid to another without them mixing.
-They are made up of multiple thin metal plates machined with complex grooves or channels which enable the fluid, gas or liquid to flow.
+A plate heat exchanger is a device used to transfer heat between two fluids.
+Compact in size compared to conventional shell and tube heat exchangers, they are made up of multiple flat metal plates machined with channels that enable the fluids to flow.

-Photo etching removes metal simultaneously, meaning complex, bipolar flow fields can be etched with accuracy to ±0.025mm.
+Our market-leading chemical etching service removes metal simultaneously, meaning complex flow plates can be etched on both sides with high degrees of accuracy.

-Photo etching imparts no mechanical or thermal stress, unlike CNC machining, stamping and laser machining, which can compromise planarity (flatness) and subsequent stack bonding.
+Chemical etching imparts no mechanical or thermal stress, unlike CNC machining, stamping and laser machining, which can compromise planarity (flatness) and subsequent assembly.

 Brazing and diffusion bonding

-Precision Micro offers a number of added value plate heat exchanger technologies.
-Combining photo etching and diffusion bonding ensures complex cooling channels can be incorporated into heat exchangers at a fraction of the price of laser drilling.
+By combining etching with brazing or diffusion bonding, we can ensure complex channels can be incorporated into plate heat exchangers at a fraction of the price of competing technologies.